Kinetic Precision - PFG Stones

 NTP_SERVER

-Hostname of the NTP server.
-Defaults to "pool.ntp.org", which is a
+Hostname of the primary NTP server.
+Defaults to "time.nist.gov",

 NTP_SYNC_INTERVAL